red line

 4. You know how to use Composer

-5. You can navigate on a server, configure server processes, understand client and server communication patterns, and provide expert advice on taxes.
+5. You can navigate on a server, configure server processes, understand client and server communication patterns.

 Libraries we’ll be using